-To come to Nepal and not visit the many historical charms and UNESCO-listed sites of Kathmandu is to leave without doing justice to all that the country has to offer.
-A mid-morning departure by car or van, depending on group size, will take you on a full tour of the four major points of interest in the city with a professional tour guide at your disposal throughout.
+To come to Nepal and not visit Kathmandu's many historical charms and UNESCO-listed sites is to leave without doing justice to all that the country has to offer.
+Kathmandu city tour is very important to know the history and presents of the entire city.
+A mid-morning departure by car or van, depending on group size, will take you on a full tour of the four major points of interest in the city, with a professional tour guide at your disposal throughout.

 The famed Monkey Temple lies four kilometers to the west of Kathmandu, with a couple of options to explore the site.
 A long series of steps lead to the temple for the intrepid or the curious, while a road makes for an easier passage to the top.
 Sacred to both Hindus and Buddhists, Swayambhunath and its magnificent and ancient stupa, reputed to be 2,500 years old, represents the perfect example of harmony between faiths.

 The extraordinary stupa at Boudhanath, to the east of Kathmandu, is one of the largest in Asia.
-Built in the 5th century it has long been a major pilgrimage for the devout, many of whom flock to the area each year during the Losar festival, when the area is bedecked with new prayer flags and blessings are given with fresh juniper incense.
-Boudhanath is home to a large Tibetan community who fled to Nepal after the Chinese annexation of their homeland, and as such has a very strong and unique cultural flavor that seems more Tibetan than modern Tibet itself.
+Built in the 5th century, it has long been a major pilgrimage for the devout, many of whom flock to the area each year during the Losar festival when the area is bedecked with new prayer flags and blessings given with fresh juniper incense.
+Boudhanath is home to a large Tibetan community that fled to Nepal after the Chinese annexation of their homeland and, as such, has a very strong and unique cultural flavor that seems more Tibetan than modern Tibet itself.

-Note:- The above outline is just a guideline and can be customized to suit your requirements on request.
+Note: The above outline is just a guideline and can be customized to suit your requirements upon request.